AliothCancer/typed_csv/README.md

   -V, --version                  Print version
 ```

+*Note on null values:*
+- `--null-values` is an optional comma separate list of string which will be converted to the Null variant which all generated enums have

 # Lib Usage Guide

 To use this library for generating and utilizing a typed Rust interface for your CSV files, follow these steps: